FairRootGroup/ODC/plugins/rp-epn-slurm/README.md

 ```bash
 odc-grpc-server --host "127.0.0.1:6667" --logdir /home/user/odclogs --rp "slurm:/home/user/dev/ODC/install/bin/odc-rp-epn-slurm --logdir /home/user/odclogs --zones online:8:/home/user/slurm-online.cfg calib:8:/home/user/slurm-calib.cfg"
 ```
-This starts the `odc-grpc-server` with the slurm plugin, configured to accept 2 zones: `online` and `calib`, with corresponding slurm config files and number of slots per Agent.
+This starts the `odc-grpc-server` with the Slurm plugin, configured to accept 2 zones: `online` and `calib`, with corresponding Slurm config files and number of slots per Agent.
 The corresponding config files can have all sorts of Slurm sbatch parameters, but in this particular example we have:
 ```bash
 > cat slurm-online.cfg